-Program Implementation Status Action Program 3.2: Homeless Shelter Funding: Responsibility: Housing service-enriched housing for formerly homeless individuals and families.
+Program Implementation Status Action Program 3.2: Homeless Shelter Funding: Continue to provide funding assistance to the Midway Shelter, a 24-bed, service-enriched shelter for women and children, for a portion of the shelter's operating costs and for necessary capital improvements.
+Responsibility: Housing Authority Funding: CDBG Schedule: Ongoing service-enriched housing for formerly homeless individuals and families.
 In 2020, the City of Alameda approved the SB 35 application for 586 units of affordable housing on the North Housing site for the Alameda Housing Authority.
 During the period, the City's Rehabilitation Program provided financial assistance to over 170 lower income families to make accessibility improvements to their homes.
-The City continues to provide funding assistance to the Midway Continue Continue to provide funding assistance to the Midway Shelter, a 24-bed, service-enriched shelter for women and children, for a portion of the shelter's operating costs and for necessary capital improvements.
-Authority Funding: CDBG Schedule: Ongoing Shelter, a 24-bed, service-enriched shelter for women and children, for a portion of the shelter's operating costs and for necessary capital improvements, including the following contributions: • 2015: \$82,263 • 2016: \$62,633 • 2017: \$68,923 and \$350,000 for the replacement and upgrade of the bathroom trailer. • 2018: \$82,569 • 2019: \$53,669 • 2020: \$62,888 In December 2018 and 2019, the City opened its first "Warming Shelter" for winter months to provide a safe, warm, and welcoming place for those experiencing homelessness.
+The City continues to provide funding assistance to the Midway Shelter, a 24-bed, service-enriched shelter for women and children, for a portion of the shelter's operating costs and for necessary capital improvements, including the following contributions: • 2015: \$82,263 • 2016: \$62,633 • 2017: \$68,923 and \$350,000 for the replacement and upgrade of the bathroom trailer. • 2018: \$82,569 • 2019: \$53,669 • 2020: \$62,888 In December 2018 and 2019, the City opened its first "Warming Shelter" for winter months to provide a safe, warm, and welcoming Continue See Program 11 place for those experiencing homelessness.
 In 2020, the City provided \$62,301 to Building Futures with Women and Children to operate the Warming Shelter for the winter of 2020-21.
-See Program 11 Program 4.1: In-Law Units and Senior Housing: Continue to support the addition of secondary "In-Law" units for small households or seniors, and use Density Bonus Ordinance provisions to encourage senior housing opportunities on sites in proximity to retail and transit services.
+Program 4.1: In-Law Units and Senior Housing: Continue to support the addition of secondary "In-Law" units for small households or seniors, and use Density Bonus Ordinance provisions to encourage senior housing opportunities on sites in proximity to retail and transit services.
 Responsibility: Planning Department Funding: Permit fees Schedule: As projects are approved through The city continues support the addition of secondary "in-law" units for small households or seniors and use Density Bonus Ordinance provisions to encourage senior housing opportunities on sites in proximity to retail and transit services.
 In 2017, the City Council approved a comprehensive update of the Secondary Unit Ordinance to reduce regulatory barriers to the Continue and modify to update term to "Accessory Dwelling Units (ADUs)."
 Expand